Baked sweet potato fries can easily end up a limp mess, but amazing oven fries are totally possible when you follow these steps.

 When frying in oil, the chemical process pulls starches to the exterior of the potato and forms a crust.
 Since we don’t get that reaction during the baking process, we have to add our own starch to the exterior of the sweet potatoes.
 We used a blend of corn starch and tapioca starch (and some spices for flavor).

-- 2 large sweet potatoes, peeled and cut into uniform ¼-inch thick sticks
+- 2 large sweet potatoes, peeled and cut into uniform 1/4-inch thick sticks

-- 3 teaspoons cornstarch
+- 3 Tbsp. cornstarch

-- 3 teaspoons tapioca starch
+- 3 Tbsp. tapioca starch

-- ¼ teaspoon smoked paprika
+- 1/4 tsp. smoked paprika

-- 2 tablespoons canola oil
+- 2 Tbsp. canola oil

 - Salt, to taste